orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 This places a `save-draft` and `send` buttons on the page.
 Their default labels are "Save" and "Send".
 Each button is automatically associated with processes of the same names, `save-draft` and `send`.
-These particular buttons and process names are standard, but we can override them specifically for our form.
+These particular buttons and process names are standard, but we can customize them specifically for our form.
 Again, this is done with a property:

 ```xml
 <property